aqlaboratory/openfold-3/docs/source/Inference.md

 - See our [full configuration example](https://github.com/aqlaboratory/openfold-3/tree/main/examples/reference_full_config/full_config.yml) with all possible settings
 - Read the detailed [configuration reference documentation](https://github.com/aqlaboratory/openfold-3/blob/main/docs/source/configuration_reference.md) that explains each setting

+**Important Note on Model Parameter Customization:**

+The model parameters section of the configuration can only be customized in two ways:
+1. **Direct editing**: Modify the [`config.py` file](https://github.com/aqlaboratory/openfold-3/blob/main/openfold3/projects/of3_all_atom/config/model_config.py#L87) in `openfold3/projects/of3_all_atom/config/`
+2. **Command-line arguments**: Pass specific model parameters via CLI arguments (for parameters that are exposed)

+Note that CLI arguments take precedence over configuration file settings.

 Below we'll walk through some of the most common configuration scenarios and how to implement them: